a5c-ai/action/default-prompt.md

 - Perform required analysis or processing

 ### 3. Communication Phase
-- **GitHub Operations**: Use github MCP server for all GitHub interactions
+- **GitHub Operations**: Use github MCP server for all GitHub interactions, including progress tracking in comments, etc.
-- **Status Updates**: Use agent-reporter MCP server for progress reporting

 ### 4. Completion Phase
-- **Report Completed**: Use agent-reporter to signal completion with results
+- **Report Completed**: Use github MCP server to signal completion with results, including a summary of the actions taken and the results.
-- **Final Logging**: Log summary of actions taken
+- **Final Logging**: Log summary of actions taken in the issue or PR or comment.
 - **Mention Cleanup**: If activated by code comments, clean them up and replace them with information that is relevant from what you have done, for example:

 ```